Welshy92/jacobs-tech-tips/docs/testing.md

 * All images with the picture class tag fail to load on github pages (404 error for each image).
 Works fine in preview.
 Fixed by changing all file paths to relative.

-* Some links incorrectly used an absolute filepath with isn't allowed with Github.
+* Some links across the site incorrectly used an absolute filepath with isn't allowed with Github.
 Changed to relative filepath.

-* hero image not streching to edges of the viewport.
+* Hero image on index.html not streching to edges of the viewport.
 Caused by some body padding and margins.
 Both now removed.

+* Video embed on maintenance.html not resizing correctly.
+Placed it into it's own div and used padding-top of 56.25% to allow it to maintain it's 16:9 aspect ratio.

+* Hamburger menu not working on maintenance.html.
+Class tag spelling corrected to fix it.

+*h2 text too spread out on mobile views of maintenance.html and links.html.
+Caused by .content styling. move the text alignment to target specific elements of .content as opposed to whole class.

 ### **Known Bugs**

-* Hamburger menu not working on maintenance.html.